 Have I figured it out?
 Have I reached the top?
 Absolutely not.
 But I can taste it.
 It took one year, but I can finally taste it.

 Make no mistake, I’m still struggling to pay the bills.
 I still have a family of five to feed.
-But the vision for how I am going to reach the point where I can finally breathe comfortably is coming into focus.
+But the vision for how I am going to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More the point where I can finally breathe comfortably is coming into focus.

 One year from now, I expect to make more revenue in online products and advertising than I do in consulting.
 I will be making speaking appearances to help squeeze out consulting altogether.
 I will have an assistant and a designer.
 I’ll be working with partners on developing an amazing new product.